 Halliburton Workers and the Risk of Accidents

 There have been numerous reports of accidents at Halliburton offshore oil rigs over the years.
-A few of these events include:
+Some of these events include:

 - Two workers were performing maintenance service on a wireline unit when natural gas was released from a compressor unit.
 A fire resulted that took several employees to extinguish.
 Fortunately, no one was injured in this fire.
 But this accident highlights just one of the many ways in which fires occur on offshore oil rigs.
 Fires on these rigs are very dangerous and often difficult to extinguish.

-For many years, companies throughout the state of Texas used asbestos for a variety of purposes.
-This use ended when it was determined by medical experts that continued exposure to asbestos has the potential to result in several deadly conditions.
+For many years, companies throughout the United States used asbestos for a variety of purposes.
+This mainstream use ended when it was determined by medical experts that continued exposure to asbestos has a high risk of causing serious medical conditions.

 Speak to a Texas Oil Accident Attorney

-When oil rig accidents, workers are frequently left to face very serious injuries and large medical bills.
-If you or a loved one is involved in an oil rig accident, do not hesitate to contact experienced legal counsel.
-Our office understands just how devastating these accidents are and can begin to take steps today to make sure your case resolves in the best possible manner.
+When oil rig accidents occur, workers are frequently left to face very serious injuries and large medical bills.
+If you or a loved one is involved in an oil rig accident, do not hesitate to contact our experienced legal counsel.